Cybersecurity

 How Do You Build Classification into Your Workflow?

-According to SANS, **67% of SOC teams** still use free-text severity fields in their ticketing systems despite having documented classification criteria [SANS SOC Survey 2024].
+Industry practice consistently shows that a significant share of SOC teams use free-text severity fields in their ticketing systems even when documented classification criteria exist.
 A classification framework sitting in a PDF produces zero value.
 The framework must be embedded in the tools analysts use during every shift.

 Tooling Integration